Sometimes the burden of life, and of our own heavy emotions makes us want to push people away.

 My friend’s reaction to this made me think further about it.

-Personally, I felt like I at least understood what this mother meant when she said she made a better mother when she was working full time.
+Personally, I felt like I understood what this mother meant when she said she made a better mom when she was working full time.
+It was simply her reporting her own logic.

 So I didn’t make her wrong, I just acknowledged where she was at.
 I mean, I ‘get’ it.

-As I understood her mantra, she was just protecting her children from who she showed up to be when she was stuck with her young children 24/7.
+If I was to see positive intent in her choices, I would see that she was just protecting her children from who she showed up to be when she was stuck with her young children 24/7.

-And when she didn’t have her sanity as a working mother.
+(And when she was stuck at home and couldn’t have her sanity by being a working mother.)

 A lot of mothers feel like they regain sanity when they go back to work, because staying home with an infant or two is very difficult.